 - Tape to support the urethra This is the most common type of operation to improve incontinence.
-The surgeon inserts a tape behind the scrotum.
+The surgeon inserts a tape through a cut in the vagina.
 The surgeon then puts the tape under the urethra.
 This supports the urethra.
 It helps stop urine leaking when there is increased pressure on the bladder, for example when you cough or sneeze. - Bulking agents A doctor can inject these into the tissue surrounding the urethra.
 This helps keep it closed and makes it harder for urine to leak out.
 You may need several injections for them to work, and they lose their effectiveness over time. - AUS (artificial urinary sphincter) This treatment is used very occasionally when other treatments have not helped.
 It may be suitable for some people who are leaking a lot of urine most of the time.
 While you are under a general anaesthetic, a small cuff is inserted around the urethra.
-The cuff is attached to a pump that is placed in the scrotum (sac containing the testicles).
+The cuff is attached to a pump that is placed under the skin of the outer lips of the vulva (external female sex organs).
 When you want to pass urine, you deflate the cuff by squeezing the pump under the skin between your fingers.
 This takes pressure off the urethra, allowing it to open so you can pass urine.